 Kenwood Chef

-The original concept was for a fairly industrial looking mixer, right.
+The original Kenwood Chef was an industrial looking mixer.
 This design was reasonably successful in the fifties.
-However, a new product was needed for 1960.
+However, a new product was needed for the 1960s.
 Ken Wood, the Managing Director of Kenwood, asked another Ken, Kenneth Grange, to restyle the Kenwood Chef.

 Kenneth Grange took the basic mechanicals of the Kenwood Chef and gave it a sleek, new skin for the 1960s.
-Gone were the rounded curves of the fifties' design, in place was a modern, squared off look that gave the Kenwood Chef a high-tech desirability.
+Gone were the rounded curves of the fifties' design, and in their place was a modern, squared off look that gave the Kenwood Chef a high-tech desirability.
+The classic Kenwood Chef has stayed true to this original concept.

 Initially the new design did not go smoothly.
 Late delivery of a new machine needed to manufacture the restyled Kenwood Chef resulted in a profits warning for Kenwood in 1960.
 However, sales picked up quickly once the new Kenwood Chef was in the shops.

-As a mixer, the Kenwood Chef introduced a revolutionary action.
+The Kenwood Chef mixer introduced a revolutionary action.
 Its beaters moved in an elliptical orbit whilst rotating at the same time, as the planets go around the sun.
-The marketing men of the time must have loved the high tech sounding 'planetary action'.
-The Chef had several mixing attachments, the K-beater, with the company's famous 'K' logo, a whisk and a dough hook for making bread.
+The marketing men loved the high tech sounding 'planetary action'.
+The Kenwood Chef came with several mixing attachments, the K-beater, with the company's famous 'K' logo, a whisk and a dough hook for making bread.

 The Kenwood Chef was capable of doing many tasks in the kitchen, including liquidising, peeling, mincing, slicing, shelling and extracting juice.
 Extra attachments could be purchased for these many tasks.